Atreusion/SWN-Generators/README.md

 # SWN Generators
 A small set of generators for Stars Without Number Revised Edition.
 12/29/2017 Edition.

 This should be cross-platform, but I have yet to test it on anything other than Windows.
-I will hopefully be able to include a standalone .exe, as the installation procedure as it stands leaves a lot to be desired as an end user.
+I have included a standalone .exe, as the installation procedure as it stands leaves a lot to be desired as an end user.

 ## Installation